The HistoryLearn How the Family Proclamation Came About

 to the World?

-For 25 years, members of The Church of Jesus Christ of Latter-day Saints have used “The Family: A Proclamation to the World” as a guide in their homes, families, communities and world meetings concerning the family (Seymour, 2015).
+For 25 years, members of The Church of Jesus Christ of Latter-day Saints have used “The Family: A Proclamation to the World” as a guide in their homes, families, communities and world meetings concerning the family.
 It is one of the most influential proclamations the Church has given, declaring foundational truths and bringing together core doctrines of Jesus Christ’s gospel found throughout ancient and modern scripture.
-The family proclamation “is the basis of Church teaching and practice … and will continue so for the future” (Oaks, 2017).
+President Dallin H. Oaks has taught that “the family proclamation “is the basis of Church teaching and practice … and will continue so for the future.”
+(Link)

 Since then, the proclamation has stood as a standard in defense of the family.
 It has stood as a beacon of timeless truths.
 Its clarion call has been sounded throughout the world; echoed within the halls of the United Nations parliaments, governments and the homes of millions of people in nearly every nation.